Yubico/yubikit-ios/docs/chr.md

 ## Using the HMAC-SHA1 challenge response Service

-This service usage is different from other service because it's not coming as part of list of serviced provided by YubiKitManager singleton, but it's using  `YKFKeyRawCommandService` in implementation to communicate with YubiKey.
-How to implement such service yourself using  `YKFKeyRawCommandService`  read [here](../docs/raw.md)
+This service usage is not coming as part of list of serviced provided by YubiKitManager singleton, but it's using  `YKFKeyRawCommandService` in implementation to communicate with YubiKey.
+How to implement such services yourself using  `YKFKeyRawCommandService`  read [here](../docs/raw.md)

-The `YKFKeyChallengeResponseService` provides a simple API for sending asynchronous request that exchanges chellenge for response from YubiKey.
+The `YKFKeyChallengeResponseService` provides a simple API for sending asynchronous request that exchanges challenge for response from YubiKey.

 This method also requires to provide a slot on YubiKey (1 or 2).
 By default all YubiKeys are programmed to have OTP secret on 1st slot (which requires short touch of YubiKey), but it can be swapped/programmed to use 2nd slot (requires long touch).
-One slot can be used to keep OTP secret or challenge-respose secret and it's up to user which slot he would prefer to program for one feature or another.
+One slot can be used to keep OTP secret or challenge-response secret and it's up to user which slot he would prefer to program for one feature or another.

 ### Prerequisite